-The Regulations have changed the approach to the incorporation of H&S into the design process.
-As a consequence, the duty holders all now play a key role in providing information and a consideration for the interface between these parties is paramount for the successful application of the CDM regulations.
+The CDM Regulations 2015 have changed the approach to the incorporation of H&S into the design process.
+As a consequence, the duty holders all now play a key role in providing information and consideration for the interface between these parties is paramount for the successful application of the CDM regulations.
 Designers will need to be adept at obtaining positive co-operation from other parties in order to discharge their duties.

 Aims & Objectives: